microsoft/IIoT/HOL/IOTHubPiHackathon/StreamAnalytics/README.md

 ## Optional: Stop the device simulators

-**This step is only relevant if you created the Remote Monitoring preconfigured solution [(Lab 2a)](/HOL/IOTHubPiHackathon/2/README.md)** <BR>
+**This step is only relevant if you created the Remote Monitoring Solution Accelerator [(Lab 2a)](/HOL/IOTHubPiHackathon/2/README.md)** <BR>
-Perform this part of the module if you wish to populate your PowerBI report with only data coming from your physical Raspberry Pi and not the simulated devices provisioned as part of the preconfigured solution.
+Perform this part of the module if you wish to populate your PowerBI report with only data coming from your physical Raspberry Pi and not the simulated devices provisioned as part of the solution accelerator.
 The following steps will stop the telemetry data flowing from the simulated devices to your IoT Hub.

-1. Go to the web app that was provisioned as part of the Remote Monitoring preconfigured solution.
+1. Go to the web app that was provisioned as part of the Remote Monitoring solution accelerator.
   - Navigate to the [Azure portal](https://ms.portal.azure.com)
   - Click the resource group icon -> click the name of the group of your Remote Monitoring solution -> click the App Service that was created when you provisioned the solution.